mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-marathon/index.md

 navigationTitle:  dcos marathon
 title: dcos marathon
 menuWeight: 10
-excerpt: Deploy and manage applications to DC/OS
+excerpt: Deploy and manage applications to DC/OS using Marathon

 enterprise: false
 ---

 # Description
-Deploy and manage applications to DC/OS.
+Deploy and manage applications to DC/OS using Marathon.

 # Usage